fengchenLBL/genomeocean-serve-lrc-brc/finetune/README.md

 - Uses `GenomeOcean-100M` for quick demos (swap to `GenomeOcean-4B` for larger models, but requires more VRAM).
 - Preprocesses FASTA using BioPython (assumed installed in the image).
 - Downloads models/tokenizers to a writable cache (`/data/hf_cache`).
-- Trains with LoRA (efficient adapter-based fine-tuning) for causal language modeling on DNA sequences.
+- Trains with LoRA (efficient adapter-based fine-tuning).
 - With 10 sequences, it runs in seconds; expect overfitting—use larger datasets for production.

 ## Step 3: Run the Fine-Tuning